Cookie755233/pcc-autocheck/README.md

 - **Timeline Visualization**:
   - Interactive chronological view of all tenders by keyword
   - Horizontally scrollable timeline with sticky headers
-  - Color-coded tender types for easy identification
   - Zoom and filter controls for exploring tender data
-  - Detailed hover cards with tender information
+  - Modern tabbed interface for tender details with Overview, Details, and Versions views
   - Monthly/yearly view options for different time scales
-  - Support for highlighting important tenders
 - **Real-time Processing Logs**:
   - Detailed color-coded logs showing search progress
   - Visual indicators for new, updated, and existing tenders